 Sometimes there's a specific reason that their distaste is limited to the gun, such as a particular incident from his past or a sense that guns are "unsportsmanlike" or "cowardly".
 Some characters will even take a Heroic Vow against the use of guns.
 But most of the time, there's just a Writer on Board who wants to show that a character is moral enough to hate overt tools of violence like guns while glossing over the fact that they're in a show where a lot of violence has to be unloaded on people.
-Or, it's to reduce gun-violence in media in general, or the desire of an anti-gun author to teach us all An Aesop may also play a part.
+Pressure to reduce violence with firearms in media in general, or the desire of an anti-gun author to teach us all An Aesop may also play a part.

 Most superpowered beings don't use guns, because frankly they don't need them.
 Why use a gun when you have energy blasts or the ability to wield melee weapons at hypersonic speeds?